yuezijie/yuezijie.github.io/opportunities.md

         <h2>Content</h2>
         <p>Multi-task learning is common in deep learning, where clear evidence shows that jointly learning correlated tasks can improve on individual performances.
 Notwithstanding, in reality, many tasks are processed independently.
 The reasons are manifold: 1) many tasks are not strongly correlated, benefits might be obtained for only one or none of the tasks in joint learning; 2) the scalability of learning multiple tasks is limited with the number of tasks in terms of both network optimization and practical implementation.
 Having a scalable and robust multi-task learning strategy however is very meaningful and of substantial potential in many real applications, i.e. endoscopic image processing.
 This project studies multi-task learning in endoscopic vision for robotic surgery with a particular focus on depth and optical flow estimation, surgical instrument detection and anatomy recognition, as well as surgical action recognition.
 The aim is to design effective multi-task learning strategies to improve the performance on all tasks.<br>
         <br>
-        Candidates are requested to send an initial expression of interest to me (miaojing.shi@kcl.ac.uk ).</p>
+        Candidates are requested to send an initial expression of interest to Dr.Shi (miaojing.shi@kcl.ac.uk ).</p>
         <p>
         <figure>
           <img src="../img/opportunities/opportunity-04.jpg">